RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 verview about the steps and the function of each processor:

--   GetFile: Reads data in JSON-LD format
+-   **GetFile**: Reads data in JSON-LD format

--   JoltTransformJSON: Transforms nested JSON to a simple attribute value JSON file which will be used to form the csv file
+-   **JoltTransformJSON**: Transforms nested JSON to a simple attribute value JSON file which will be used to form the csv file

--   ConvertRecord: Converts each JSON file to a CSV file
+-   **ConvertRecord**: Converts each JSON file to a CSV file

--   MergeContent: merges the resulting CSV files to form a generic CSV (PS: we can set the min number of entries to perform the merge processor and also a max number of flow files can be set )
+-   **MergeContent**: merges the resulting CSV files to form a generic CSV (PS: we can set the min number of entries to perform the merge processor and also a max number of flow files can be set )

--   PutGCSObject to save the resulting CSV in Google cloud storage bucket
+-   **PutGCSObject** to save the resulting CSV in Google cloud storage bucket

 ## Detailed NiFi flow description